MariaGarzon/NGS-Analysis-/ChIP-seq_Alignment/README.md

 # ChIP-seq Analysis Project

 ## Overview
-In this project, I've undertaken a comprehensive analysis of ChIP-seq data, aiming to characterize the locations of the Androgen Receptor (AR) transcription factor binding in prostate cancer tumors.
-This analysis includes tasks such as data retrieval, read processing, alignment, filtering, and peak calling using various bioinformatics tools and resources.
+In this project, I analyzed ChIP-seq data, aiming to characterize the locations of the Androgen Receptor (AR) transcription factor binding in prostate cancer tumors.

 ## Background
 The primary objective of a transcription factor ChIP-seq experiment is to determine the genomic regions that are bound by a